JoaoVitorSehn/Ambev-Evaluation/README.md

    - Maximum limit: 20 items per product
    - No discounts allowed for quantities below 4 items

+## Testing the Project
+Unit Tests
+To run the unit tests for the project, execute the following command:

+bash
+Copiar
+Editar
+dotnet test

 ## Overview
 This section provides a high-level overview of the project and the various skills and competencies it aims to assess for developer candidates.